fsantanna/pingus/ceu/README.md

 ## Continuation Passing
 ]]

-The completion of a long-lasting activity in a game may carry a continuation, i.e., some action to execute next.
+The completion of a long-lasting activity may carry a continuation, i.e., some action to execute next.

 <!--
 If the execution flow is dynamic, the program has to tell the activity where to